verilog-to-routing/vtr-verilog-to-routing/doc/src/arch/reference.rst

     When using unidirectional segments, one can specify an :math:`F_s` that is any multiple of 3.
     We use a modified wilton switch block pattern regardless of the specified switch_block_type.
     For all segments that start/end at that switch block, we follow the wilton switch block pattern.
-    For segments that pass through the switch block that can also turn there, we cannot use the wilton pattern because a undirectional segment cannot be driven at an intermediate point, so we assign connections to starting segments following a round robin scheme (to balance mux size).
+    For segments that pass through the switch block that can also turn there, we cannot use the wilton pattern because a unidirectional segment cannot be driven at an intermediate point, so we assign connections to starting segments following a round robin scheme (to balance mux size).

     .. note:: The round robin scheme is not tileable.